-|All Semester:||Coffee Mondays - The library will be serving FREE COFFEE from 8:00 a.m. - Noon every Monday.
+||Coffee Mondays - Starting September 12th the library will be serving FREE COFFEE from 8:00 a.m. - Noon every Monday.

 ||Matheson Library Reading Room; 11:00 a.m.; Sharing Your September 11th Story - Brent Taylor, Moderator.
 9/11 was this generation’s Pearl Harbor.
 It was truly a day of infamy in every sense of the phrase, from the initial shock, to the loss of life, to the way it changed our nation forever.
 Join us in the Matheson Library Reading Room to share your memories about this tragic event, and to hear the stories of others.
 The event is open to the public, and refreshments will be served.

 ||Matheson Library Research Room; 11:00 a.m.; Lessons from Abroad: Study abroad and foreign missions provide incredible learning opportunities for those who participate.
 Whether traveling to landmarks in great cities, visiting historic sites all over the world, serving children in orphanages, or helping build homes or clean up after disasters, going abroad leaves a lasting impact on travelers.
 In this year's One Book Read, Little Princes, author Conor Grennan shares how his plan to volunteer for three months in a Nepali orphanage changed the course of the rest of his life.
 Come to "Lessons from Abroad" to learn about the lessons local students and community members learned from their travels and share your own experiences.